Redemption (Fast novel)

-Redemption is a 1999 novel written by Jewish writer Howard Fast, who wrote the novel Spartacus in the 1950s.
+Redemption is a 1999 novel written by American writer Howard Fast, who wrote the novel Spartacus in the 1950s.
 Redemption is both a romance, a legal drama, and Fast's first suspense novel, depicting Ike Goldman, an old professor emeritus falling in love with a woman named Elizabeth, who is later accused of her ex-husband's murder.
 The novel is published by Harcourt Brace & Company.